Second Biennial Conference of the Political Ecology Network (POLLEN)

 POLLEN18: Political Ecology, the Green Economy, and Alternative Sustainabilities

-Where: Oslo and Akershus University College, Oslo, Norway
+Where: Oslo Metropolitan University (formerly the Oslo and Akershus University College), Oslo, Norway

-Organised by: The Political Ecology Network (POLLEN) Secretariat; Oslo and Akershus University College; Centre for Environment and Development (SUM), University of Oslo; Noragric, Norwegian University of Life Sciences
+Organised by: The Political Ecology Network (POLLEN) Secretariat; Oslo Metropolitan University; Centre for Environment and Development (SUM), University of Oslo; Noragric, Norwegian University of Life Sciences

 Paper/Panel Submission Deadline: 15 December 2017

 Registration Deadline: 10 March 2018 (for panelists and conveners)

 Over the past two decades, political ecologists have provided extensive critiques of the privatization, commodification, and marketization of nature, including of the new forms of accumulation and appropriation that these might facilitate under the more recent guise of the so-called green economy.
 These critiques have often demonstrated that such approaches can retain deleterious implications for certain vulnerable populations across the developing world and beyond, including in urban centres and within the interstices of the ‘Global North’.
 With few exceptions, however, political ecologists have paid decidedly less attention to exploring, critically engaging, and ‘planting the seed’ of alternative initiatives for pursuing both sustainability and socio-environmental justice.
 Surely, many scholars have begun to both support and study movements pursuing alternative socio-ecological relations rooted in critical traditions such as degrowth, postcolonialism, feminism, anarchism, and eco-Marxism.
 Yet much more could be done to understand and illuminate the prospects for these movements, as well as potential sources of tension and synergy between and amongst them.